 I’ve come to realize that I do have control over the some of the paths my life follows.
 Where would we be if we had no choice in our lives?
 We’d have no motivation to achieve.
 We’d be puppets in the hands of a “higher power”.
 Knowing that I have control over my decisions that lead me down certain paths gives me confidence.

 However, there are other paths in life where I am not in control of.
 These certain paths are not governed by fate, randomness or chance.
-That would only destin my life for failure.
+That would only destine my life for failure.
 I would have no purpose.
 I’d be like a rock falling into a pit where the laws of gravity and physics would predict which direction I would take.
 Instead, I entrust the unexpected turns my life takes to my Maker.
-Yes, I am a believer and a follower of Christ.
-I do profess to be a Christian but even further, I am a follower of the True Path, a believer in every word in the Bible and I do my best to exemplify a Christ-like life.
+Yes, I am a believer and a follower of Jesus Christ.
+I do profess to be a Christian but even further, I am a follower of the True Path, a believer in every word in the bible and I do my best to exemplify a Christ-like life.

 That is me in a nut-shell.
 Throughout my blog are articles I’ve written that will further explain why I believe what I believe.
 You will get a thorough glimpse into my psyche, my inner-self.
 With all that I’ve been through and because of what I believe, it is my passion to share with you my ideas, thoughts, stories, stirrings, viewpoints, values and mission.
 I hope that I can learn from you as well.
 I am an eternal student.
 I will never stop absorbing information from life and other people.
 Thanks for reading and have fun!